Make your Nokia 3310 great again with a special $2,500 Putin-Trump gold and titanium edition

 - That both presidents face one direction suggests they are in accord.
 But why are they facing left?
 It is not explained.

-- The use of hardened titanium emphasizes that strength, principles, and firmness, not to say stubbornness, are required in order to protect justice and country.
+- The use of hardened titanium emphasizes that strength, principles and firmness, not to say stubbornness, are required in order to protect justice and country.

 - A Damascus steel pattern is used because it looks cool.